belle2/basf2/online_book/basf2/first_steering_file.rst

 .. admonition:: Exercise
     :class: exercise stacked

-    Find out to which variable collections the two variables belong that we added to the ntuple so far.
+    Find out to which variable collections the variables belong that we added to the ntuple so far.

 .. admonition:: Solution